 XVII.
 Availability of the Portal and Maintenance

-The CMA shall, where reasonably possible, inform the Users in advance of scheduled maintenance operations of significant duration.
+The CMA shall, where reasonably possible, inform Users in advance of scheduled maintenance operations of significant duration.

 XVIII.
 Suspension and Termination of the Account